Alice Wong (activist)

-Early life
+Early life and education

-Alice Wong was born in the suburbs of Indianapolis, Indiana to parents who had immigrated to the US from Hong Kong.
+Alice Wong was born March 27, 1974, in the suburbs of Indianapolis, Indiana, to parents Henry and Bobby (Li) Wong who had immigrated to the US from Hong Kong.
+She had two sisters, Emily and Grace.
 She was born with spinal muscular atrophy, a neuromuscular disorder.
 Wong stopped walking at the age of seven or eight.

-Wong attended Indiana University–Purdue University Indianapolis, where she earned a BA in English and sociology in 1997.
-She received a masters degree from the University of California, San Francisco in medical sociology in 2004.
+After graduating from high school, Wong initially enrolled at Earlham College in Indiana, autonomy facilitated by Medicaid support of personal care services; however subsequent cuts to the program as well as an episode of respiratory failure obliged her to transfer so she could return to living with her parents.
+She graduated from Indiana University–Purdue University Indianapolis with a BA in English and sociology in 1997.
+She received a master's degree from the University of California, San Francisco, in medical sociology in 2004.